tyconsulting/blog.tyang.github.io/_posts/2014-04-23-using-computers-health-service-watchers-groups-management-group-containing-clusters.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML66a977a.png"><img style="display: inline; border: 0px;" title="SNAGHTML66a977a" src="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML66a977a_thumb.png" alt="SNAGHTML66a977a" width="580" height="294" border="0" /></a>

-So in order for the “Computer and Health Service Watcher” instance groups to include clusters, the GroupPopulator in the group discovery data source needs to be updated to include an additional &lt;MemberShipRule&gt; segment. in the example below, I’ve created a group that contains all computers with the NetBIOS name starts with the letter “S”, associated health service watcher objects, and all clusters with the name starts with letter “S” as well:
+So in order for the "Computer and Health Service Watcher" instance groups to include clusters, the GroupPopulator in the group discovery data source needs to be updated to include an additional &lt;MemberShipRule&gt; segment. in the example below, I’ve created a group that contains all computers with the NetBIOS name starts with the letter "S", associated health service watcher objects, and all clusters with the name starts with letter "S" as well:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/image33.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/04/image_thumb33.png" alt="image" width="580" height="570" border="0" /></a>

-Of course, in order to add highlighted section in the discovery, I also added the Microsoft.Windows.Cluster.Library as a reference (with alias “Cluster”):
+Of course, in order to add highlighted section in the discovery, I also added the Microsoft.Windows.Cluster.Library as a reference (with alias "Cluster"):

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/image34.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/04/image_thumb34.png" alt="image" width="407" height="402" border="0" /></a>